Last Updated on July 23rd, 2018

-Are you sick of all the articles asking why the LGBTQ community experiences higher rates of mental health issues?
-You should be.
-It’s not your fault the majority of people don’t understand what it’s like to experience disapproving glances and contemptuous remarks (and that’s on a good day), oftentimes from complete strangers.
+It’s no secret that the LGBTQ community has been stigmatized as having higher rates of mental health issues.
+What many people don’t understand is what it’s like to experience disapproving glances and contemptuous remarks (and that’s on a good day), oftentimes from complete strangers.
 It’s no wonder that LGBTQ youth are four times as likely to commit suicide than heterosexuals.
 So if you’re part of the LGBTQ community and are looking for mental health assistance, you’ve come to the right place.
 Pride Counseling understood the issues at hand, both from a psychological and financial standpoint.
 As such, they created a platform specifically for the LGBTQ community – a place where you can receive professional therapy sessions at a very affordable rate.

 Even given the above information, people have a hard time understanding what LGBTQ individuals experience on a daily basis.
 Or that more than 50% of the transgender population experience depression or anxiety.
 While the staff at Pride Counseling may not be part of the LGBTQ community themselves, they understood the horrifying statistics and the need for counseling in this specific area.
 As such, every one of the Pride Counseling therapists specialize in LGBTQ counseling.
 One thing that should be noted is that the counselors part of this service don’t only specialize in the LGBTQ community; it is in fact open to all identities and areas of mental health issues.
 If you happen to be part of the LGBTQ community but are really looking to beat your depression, this is exactly what Pride Counseling does.